gerph/riscos64-status/planning/Phases.md

 ## Phase 6: Applications / advancing functionality

+Phase 6 focuses on the aplication support, bringing in the desktop and graphics components that allow some of the applications to work better.
+Additionally, the Toolbox stack can be updated to work within the new environment.
+This should be largely mechanical, as most of the Toolbox comprises C components.

 | Name                      | Stack          | Functionality |
 |---------------------------|----------------|---------------|
 | ZLib                      | Core           | Functional |